You are here

 (a) Time for Filing Creditor Objection.

-(1) The deadline for a creditor to file an objection to confirmation of a plan is fourteen (14) days after the date set for the first meeting of creditors or twenty-eight (28) days after service of the plan, whichever is later.
+(1) The deadline for a creditor to file an objection to confirmation of a plan is seven (7) days before the date set for the initial confirmation hearing or twenty-eight (28) days after service of the plan, whichever is later.

-(2) In the event of a continued meeting of creditors or reinstatement of the case, the deadline for creditor objections to the plan will be reset to fourteen (14) days after the date of the continued meeting of creditors or twenty-eight (28) days after service of the plan, whichever is later.
+(2) In the event of dismissal and reinstatement of the case before the initial date set for the meeting of creditors, the deadline for creditor objections shall be seven (7) days before the rescheduled initial confirmation hearing or twenty-eight (28) days after service of the plan, whichever is later.

-(3) If the case is dismissed after the meeting of creditors but before the expiration of the deadline for creditor objections, and is thereinafter reinstated, the deadline for creditor objections will be the original objection deadline or fourteen (14) days from the date of reinstatement, whichever is later.
+(3) If the case is dismissed after the meeting of creditors but before expiration of the deadline for creditor objections, and the case is later reinstated, the deadline for creditor objections shall be the later of the original objection deadline or fourteen (14) days after reinstatement.

 Back to Local Rules list Previous • Next